Ouxsoft/LivingMarkup/README.md

 # Overview
-A PageDirector is passed a PageBuilder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiate those elements as objects using their attributes and arguments, orchestrates method calls to those objects (hooks), replaces the element with return value from a method call, and returns provides the parsed document.
+A PageDirector is passed a PageBuilder and parameters (containing a HTML/XML document and a list of elements to make dynamic), it then instantiates those elements as objects using their attributes and arguments, orchestrates method calls to those objects (hooks), replaces the element with returned value from a method call, and returns provides the parsed document.

 Front End